 The Water Protection and Sustainability Program Trust Fund (WPSPTF) was established by the 2005 Florida Legislature to provide a dedicated source of revenue for alternative water supply (AWS) development and WRD projects.
 When funded, the WPSPTF has allowed the District to provide cost-share assistance for construction of AWS development projects that may have otherwise been delayed or placed in competition with other projects for limited funds.
 Additionally, priority WRD and springs protection activities may be funded given sufficient annual appropriations.
-Projects funded under the WPSPTF are included in the March 1 Consolidated Annual Report as required by Section 373.036(7), F.S.
-No new funding has been appropriated by the Legislature for the WPSPTF for FY 2010-2011.
-Because of this, new capital project funding from the District has been greatly diminished.
+Projects funded under the WPSPTF are listed in Appendix A and are described in the March 1 Consolidated Annual Report as required by section 373.036(7), F.S.
+No new funding has been appropriated by the Legislature for the WPSPTF for FY 2010-2011 or FY 2011-2012.

-Water resource development activities and support functions will continue to be funded with the Water Management Lands Trust Fund (WMLTF), grant funds, and other sources as available.
-The District has also set aside reserves that may be necessary to fund WRD efforts and water supply development assistance, including possible funding for other regions in the future.
+Implementation of water resource development activities and support functions have depended primarily on funding from the Water Management Lands Trust Fund (WMLTF), augmented by grant funds and other sources as available.
+These funds have been substantially eliminated for FY 2011-2012.
+The District will pursue priority water resource development projects to the extent possible, using previously encumbered funding and reserves.
 Major District expenditures for land acquisition and protection of important recharge lands should also be recognized.
-Future acquisitions, however, are constrained by the availability of Florida Forever funding.
+Future acquisitions are constrained by the availability of Florida Forever funding.
+Assistance to Okaloosa County to support land acquisition for surface water source development, however, is anticipated during FY 2011-2012.

-The District assists with priority WRD activities outside of regional water supply planning areas when those efforts help to prevent or address emerging water supply and water resource problems.
-Current projects include public access reuse projects in the City of Tallahassee and in Wakulla County, and assistance in the extension of water systems within central Gadsden County.
+The District assists with WRD activities outside of regional water supply planning areas when those efforts help to prevent or address emerging water supply and water resource problems.
+Current projects include reclaimed water development in Wakulla County and assistance in the extension of water systems in Gadsden and Calhoun counties.

-Funding budgeted for WRD is listed within the project descriptions below and in summary tables for regions II, III, and V (Tables Table 4.10, Table 4.14, and Table 4.19, respectively).
-The total proposed FY 2010-2011 WRDWP budget is \$3,280,000.
-This amount will adequately fund the planned WRD programs for the year.
-It represents a significant increase from the previous year, reflecting continued implementation of the coastal water system interconnection and reclaimed water initiatives, initiation of the regional water supply plan update for Region II, and land acquisition and associated development of a surface water source in Region II.
+Funding budgeted for WRD is listed within the project descriptions below and in summary tables for regions II, III, and V (Tables 10, 14, and 19, respectively).
+The total proposed FY 2011-2012 WRDWP budget is \$822,590.
 Additional budgeted funds have been reserved to provide financial assistance for WRD or water supply development projects in other regions and for future projects as needed.

-Water Supply Development Project Assistance
+Water Supply Development Assistance